 -

-Annual estimates of paid hours worked and earnings for UK employees by sex, and full-time and part-time, by work-based and residence-based region to local and unitary authority level.
+Annual estimates of paid hours worked and earnings for UK employees by sex, and full-time and part-time, for care workers, home carers and senior care workers as defined in the Standard Occupational Classification.
 Hourly and weekly estimates are provided for the pay period that included a specified date in April.
 They relate to employees on adult rates of pay, whose earnings for the survey pay period were not affected by absence.
 Estimates for 2020 and 2021 include employees who have been furloughed under the Coronavirus Job Retention Scheme (CJRS).
 Annual estimates are provided for the tax year that ended on 5th April in the reference year.
 They relate to employees on adult rates of pay who have been in the same job for more than a year.

 -